open-contracting/kingfisher-process/docs/database.rst

        Use this column to find the crawl log.
    * - ``expected_files_count``
-     - The number of messages to expect from Kingfisher Collect.
+     - The number of non-error messages to expect from Kingfisher Collect.
    * - ``store_start_at``
      - The time at which the collection was added.
    * - ``store_end_at``